Persistent Local Systems: Introduction

 \paragraph{Sheaves and Cosheaves.} It is not surprising that sheaf theory is a useful tool to study these questions.
 It was introduced by Leray 75 years ago precisely to study the homology of the fibers of a map.
-We develop the sheaf theory we need (constructible sheaves and cosheaves) in \S\ref{sec:sheaves}-\ref{sec:cosheaves} below.
-Local systems are examples of both sheaves and cosheaves.
+We develop the sheaf theory we need (constructible sheaves and cosheaves) in Sections \ref{sec:sheaves} and \ref{sec:cosheaves}.
+Local systems are equivalent to certain types of sheaves (see Definition \ref{defn:constructible_sheaf}) and cosheaves (see Definition \ref{defn:constructible_cosheaf}).

-The { $j$-th Leray homology cosheaf of a map} $f:X\to M$ is a cosheaf $\cosheaf{F}_j$ on $M$ that contains the information of the $j$-th homology of the fibers $\Hfunc_j(f^{-1}p)$ for all points $p\in M$, all woven together in one algebraic object.
-In practice, it is amenable to computation.
-The $j$-th homology sheaf $\sheaf{F}_j$ is a similar dual object.
+The $j$-th Leray homology cosheaf of a map $f:X\to M$ (see Example \ref{ex:ordinary_cosheaf}) is a cosheaf $\cosheaf{F}_j$ under $M$ that contains the information of the $j$-th homology of the fibers $\Hfunc_j(f^{-1}p)$, for all points $p\in M$, all woven together into one algebraic object.
+In the cellular setting, it is amenable to computation \cite{shepard}.
+The $j$-th Leray relative homology sheaf of~$f$ (see Example \ref{ex:relative_sheaf}) is a similar dual object $\sheaf{F}_j$ over $M$.

 \paragraph{The Case $M= \mathbb{R}$ and Persistent Homology.} If the manifold $M$ is the space of real numbers, then there is a remarkably simple construction of the persistent local systems $\mathcal L(U)$.
-Let $\cosheaf{F}$ be the Leray cosheaf of $f$ and $\cosheaf{F}|U$ be its restriction to $U$.
-Then $\mathcal L(U)$ can be characterized as the largest local system contained in $\cosheaf{F}|U$ as a direct summand.
-(If $\underline F$ is the Leray sheaf, $\mathcal{L}(U)$ can also be characterized as the largest local system contained in $\cosheaf{F}|U$ as a direct summand.)
+Let $\cosheaf{F}$ be the Leray cosheaf of $f$ and $\cosheaf{F}|_U$ be its restriction to $U$.
+Then $\mathcal L(U)$ can be characterized as the largest local system contained in $\cosheaf{F}|_U$ as a direct summand.
+If $\sheaf{F}$ is the Leray sheaf, $\mathcal{L}(U)$ can also be characterized as the largest local system contained in $\sheaf{F}|_U$ as a direct summand.

-So $\mathcal L(U)$ constructed in this way satisfies the two properties (1) {\em Relation to homology of the fibers} and (2) {\em Stability}.
-This construction and these properties of it were already known to the Persistent Homology community \cite{levelset_stability, patel}.
-Since U is connected and simply connected, the stalks of the local system $\mathcal L(U)$ are all identified with a single vector space $V$.
+So $\mathcal L(U)$ constructed in this way satisfies the two properties \emph{Relation to homology of the fibers} and \emph{Stability}.
+This construction and these properties of it were already known to the persistent homology community \cite{levelset_stability, patel}.
+Since U is path-connected and simply connected, the stalks of the local system $\mathcal L(U)$ are all identified with a single vector space $V$.